torvalds/linux/Documentation/driver-api/cxl/linux/cxl-driver.rst

-Such interleaves must be configured by the platform and described in the ACPI CEDT CFMWS, as the target CXL host bridge UIDs in the CFMWS must match the CXL host bridge UIDs in the ACPI CEDT CHBS and ACPI DSDT.
+Such interleaves must be configured by the platform and described in the ACPI CEDT CFMWS, as the target CXL host bridge UIDs in the CFMWS must match the CXL host bridge UIDs in the CHBS field of the :doc:`CEDT
+<../platform/acpi/cedt>` and the UID field of CXL Host Bridges defined in
+the :doc:`DSDT <../platform/acpi/dsdt>`.

-Interleave settings in a rootdecoder describe how to interleave accesses among the *immediate downstream targets*, not the entire interleave set.
+Interleave settings in a root decoder describe how to interleave accesses among the *immediate downstream targets*, not the entire interleave set.

 The memory range described in the root decoder is used to